DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-<h3 id="view_class">View class</h3>
+### View class

-View class ia a base class intended to create and hierarchically arrange different visual components, to add widgets of dhtmlxSuite library, and also to pass data to child components.
+View class ia a base class intended to create and hierarchically arrange different visual components, to add widgets of Suite, and also to pass data to child components.

 To create an application of the desired structure you need to be able to connect different views and set hierarchy of components on a page.

 Note, that:

 - A new view class is inherited from the View class;
-- The **init()** method returns View either as an HTML element or as a DHTMLX widget;
+- The **init()** method returns a View either as an HTML element or as a DHTMLX widget;
-- The **ready()** method allows you to create the necessary logic after rendering View to the DOM and to get an HTML container of the rendered View as a parameter of the method
+- The **ready()** method allows you to create the necessary logic after rendering the View to the DOM and to get an HTML container of the rendered View as a parameter of the method
 - The **destroy()** method allows you to destroy your own views.
 DHTMLX Optimus destroys views automatically.
-The method can be useful when destroying the parts of your own logic.
+The method can be useful for destroying the parts of your own logic.

 Here are some examples:

-- the example of View returned as an HTML element:
+- the example of the View returned as an HTML element:

 ~~~js
 import { View } from "dhx-optimus";